1. Click Here to view FAQ’s En Espanol

 28. What will happen to the Genworth plan I purchased as a Harvard employee?

 If you currently have an LTC policy through Genworth, the previous carrier for LTC, your coverage will continue.
-Questions about this policy should be directed to Risk Strategies (formerly The Baker Benefits Group) at 877-321-4427 or by email at [email protected].
+Questions about this policy should be directed to Risk Strategies (formerly The Baker Benefits Group) at 877-321-4427.

 29. What if I have additional questions about this new plan?